- Definition:

 - Large Flexion Gap (unstable in flexion)

-- if instability is mild, then accept the deformity;
+- if flexion instability is mild, then accept the deformity;

-- if instability in flexion is gross, it is corrected by inserting a thicker tibial component, & resultant loss of extension is then corrected by recutting distal femor more proximally;
+- need to insert thicker tibial component, & resultant loss of extension is then corrected by recutting distal femor more proximally;

 - in such a situation the thickness of implant that is required for flexion stability is too thick in extension and the knee does not fully extend;